 Eight months after the popular festival ended, some of the building crew resumed the final touches and eventually got it done by mid April 2016.

-It went into a refurbishing of the interior and a complete do over of the electrical work by Left Coast Electric for four months, thank you Gadget!.
+It went into small refurbishing of the interior and a complete do over of the electrical work by Left Coast Electric.

 The vehicle is now gaining popularity and finally ready for the world to see, experience and enjoy.